Album Release Party!

 “RAIGN uses digital pop music as a means to express magic” - Clash Magazine

 As the harbinger of a new era in Pop romanticism, London-born, LA-based artist RAIGN, bends boundaries to create darkly-dreamy music that’s near-sublime in its transformative power.
-Using digital pop music as a means to express magic, her fascination with the spectacular seeps into every note of her music.
+According to Clash Magazine, she uses digital pop music as a means to express magic, while her fascination with the spectacular seeps into every note of her music.
 RAIGN’s lavishly textured take on alt-pop centers on her heart-stopping vocals and soaring cinematic scope.

 There are so many positive words that have come to mind when listening to RAIGN’s stunning debut album.
 Having given a rave review on her summer anthem “Out of Time,” ROUGH ONLINE could not wait to get their hands on a copy of her new L.P “Sign” and there are absolutely no regrets.
 Opening with an orchestral performance which throws you back to the musical score of Lord Of The Rings, as well as the 21st-century spin on Bonnie Tyler’s energetic 80’s Pop-Rock sound “Out Of Time,” you just know from the beginning that this album is going to be one hell of an emotional journey.
 “Who Are You,” an epic Synth Pop ballad, unleashes the “Sia” inside the London-born music artist, with a deep tone and superb lifts at the end of each “anybody” in the chorus where she questions “does anybody know your name” on top of tribal drums that are hit on each beat with such strong impact that within seconds you are reminded of the music production to Rihanna’s empowering 2016 single “Sledgehammer,” and the tear-jerking string arrangement throws you back to William Orbit’s emotive, Alternative sound on Madonna’s 1998 hit single “Frozen.”